edx/thumb-stack/README.txt

 Thumb-Stack
 ~~~~~~~~~~~

+This repository has been archived and is no longer supported.
+Use it at your
+own risk.
+This repository may depend on out-of-date libraries with security
+issues, and security updates will not be provided.
+Pull requests against this
+repository will not be merged.

 Scripts to create a thumb drive with devstack installation files on it.
 This
 stages all the files in a directory called "thumb".
 Then you can copy those
 files to a thumb drive, or many thumb drives.